mukundrd/SimpliMVP/README.md

 }
 ```

-you can check for the availability of latest version of SimpliMVP here https://jcenter.bintray.com/com/trayis/simpliMVP/
+You can check for the availability of latest version of SimpliMVP here https://jcenter.bintray.com/com/trayis/simpliMVP/